RPA enables quick, error-free, and cost-effective performance of routine tasks

 If you imagine a human-like robot walking around the office or sitting at the computer, leave that image for a sci-fi movie.
 In reality, everything is much simpler.

-RPA is a software which can perform the actions of a human interacting with digital systems to execute a business process.
-RPA bots can utilize an in-house application, website, user portal, etc. They interpret, trigger responses and communicate with other systems in order to perform a vast variety of repetitive tasks.
+RPA is software that can perform the actions of a human interacting with digital systems to execute a business process.
+RPA bots can utilize an in-house application, website, user portal, etc. They interpret, trigger responses, and communicate with other systems in order to perform a vast variety of repetitive tasks.

 There are numerous business spheres and tasks where RPA can be applied.

-- Marketing and sales.
 RPA solutions are able to track competitors’ websites, marketing campaigns, promotions, and prices in real-time.
 It allows businesses to keep up with the trends and market offers.
-Software robots can compile lists of clients, partner companies, suppliers, etc. Advertising and sales can become more personalized as RPA gathers customer information from various sources and adds it into a personal profile.
+Software robots can compile lists of clients, partner companies, suppliers, etc. Advertising and sales can become more personalized as RPA gathers customer information from various sources and adds it to a personal profile.
 Sales representatives can concentrate on nurturing their leads based on the information automatically delivered to them.

-- Accounting.
-Working with numbers often gives more room to human error.
+Working with numbers often gives more room for human error.
 Manual input of numeric data is exhausting, it wearies human eyes very quickly, and requires a good memory.
 RPA is practically error-free and can download data from various formats of files.

-- HR.
-Companies can use bots to automate aggregating CVs, assessment results and interview notes.
-Bots can verify employment history, arrange interviews, maintain records, add new employees’ accounts to corporate systems, integrate data with other IT solutions to create new logins or provide access to relevant facilities.
+Companies can use bots to automate aggregating CVs, assessment results, and interview notes.
+Bots can verify employment history, arrange interviews, maintain records, add new employees’ accounts to corporate systems, integrate data with other IT solutions to create new logins, or provide access to relevant facilities.
 Payrolls can become more flexible due to automation.
 For instance, they can be calculated and paid on a shift basis instead of monthly payments.
 Managing absences and vacations can be automated too.